White Chocolate Sourdough Discard Scone Recipe

 4. Can I do different add-ins?

 Yes!
 This sourdough discard scone recipe is so versatile.
-You can whatever add-ins you would prefer instead of the white chocolate chips.
+It is a wonderful basic scone recipe that you can make your own.
+You can add your favorite add-ins instead of the white chocolate chips.
+Ideas are: fresh blueberries, cranberries, chocolate chips, and raspberries.

 From one home cook to another, I hope you enjoy this recipe!